INI-CET High Yield Questions For Biochemistry

 Option A - Porphobilinogen deaminase:

-Incorrect.
-It causes acuteintermittentporphyria with acuteabdominal pain, not skin findings.
+- Incorrect.
+It causes acute intermittent porphyria with acute abdominal pain, not skin findings.

-Red-tinged urine in this condition darkens upon exposure to air or light due to biochemical oxidation.
+- Red-tinged urine in this condition darkens upon exposure to air or light due to biochemical oxidation.

 Option C - Ferrochelatase:

-Incorrect.
+- Incorrect.
 Lead inhibition leads to increased protoporphyrin levels, causing symptoms like abdominal pain and CNS effects, not urine color changes.

 Option D - Aminolevulinate dehydratase:

-Incorrect.
+- Incorrect.
 Lead poisoning inhibits this enzyme, presenting with abdominal pain and CNS symptoms, but no urine color change.

-4. A woman develops anemia in the 6th month of her first pregnancy.
+14. A woman develops anemia in the 6th month of her first pregnancy.
 Blood workup reveals hyper-segmented neutrophils with increased mean cell volume (MVC), morphological alterations in other cell types, and elevated serum levels of homocysteine.
 Which of the following is the most likely cause of anemia in this woman?

-Symptoms: Hyper-segmented neutrophils, increased mean cell volume (MVC), morphological changes in other cells.
+- Symptoms: Hyper-segmented neutrophils, increased mean cell volume (MVC), morphological changes in other cells.

-Mechanism: Folate needed for DNA synthesis; deficiency leads to delayed cell division, forming abnormally large cells (megaloblastic anemia).
+- Mechanism: Folate needed for DNA synthesis; deficiency leads to delayed cell division, forming abnormally large cells (megaloblastic anemia).

-Homocysteine: Elevated due to impaired conversion to methionine.
+- Homocysteine: Elevated due to impaired conversion to methionine.

-Affected cells: Rapidly dividing cells like bone marrow and intestinal mucosa.
+- Affected cells: Rapidly dividing cells like bone marrow and intestinal mucosa.

-Diagnostic markers: Elevated homocysteine; normal methylmalonic acid.
+- Diagnostic markers: Elevated homocysteine; normal methylmalonic acid.

-Prevention: Folate supplements before conception reduce neural tube defects.
+- Prevention: Folate supplements before conception reduce neural tube defects.

 Incorrect Options: